A car dealership might let you use a credit card for your down payment. But it’s not always a great idea.

 If you use a credit card to make a car down payment, you could potentially pay more in interest than if you financed your down payment differently.

-In the first quarter of 2019, the average auto loan interest rate was 6.16% for a new-car loan and 10.06% for a used-car loan, according to Experian’s State of the Automotive Finance Market report.
-In comparison, the average interest rate on a credit card in the second quarter of 2019 was 15.13%, according to Federal Reserve data.
+In the second quarter of 2020, the average auto loan interest rate was 5.15% for a new-car loan and 9.69% for a used-car loan, according to Experian’s State of the Automotive Finance Market report.
+In comparison, the average interest rate on a credit card in the second quarter of 2020 was 14.52%, according to Federal Reserve data.

 A credit card with an introductory 0% APR offer for purchases could allow you to put your down payment on a credit card and then pay off the bill over a certain period of time without paying interest.
 But remember that you’ll still need to make minimum payments on the card, in addition to your car loan payments.
 And if you’re still paying down the balance when the promotional period ends, you’ll wind up paying interest on the remaining balance.
-This could be a hefty amount of interest, depending on your card’s regular purchase annual percentage rate.
+This could be a hefty amount of interest, depending on your credit card APR.

 Alternatives to making a car down payment with a credit card